snl-dakota/dakota/docs/user/misc/releasenotes/next.rst

 *Optimization Methods*

-- ROL was updated to release foo.
+- ROL optimizer was updated to release 2.0.

 *UQ Methods*